Kraus is King: High-order Completely Positive and Trace Preserving (CPTP) Low Rank Method for the Lindblad Master Equation

 and this provides a way to construct numerical methods that preserve CP.
 Let $\rho^n \approx \rho(t_n)$ be an approximation to the density matrix at time $t_n$ and let a numerical method be defined as a {\em Kraus map} $\mathcal{G}$ that takes $\rho^n$ to $\rho^{n+1}$, that is

 Such a method is obviously CP and preservation of trace can be achieved by normalization \mbox{$\rho^{n+1} \leftarrow \rho^{n+1}/{\rm Tr}(\rho^{n+1})$} at the end of each timestep.

 To design CPTP schemes is a non-trivial task.
 For example, it is known, \cite{riesch2019analyzing}, that no explicit Runge-Kutta method is CP.
 Consequently, considerable effort has been spent on designing the numerical scheme that are on Kraus form.
 A pioneering work in this direction is \cite{Steinbach1995}, where a Taylor series expansion technique is used and explicit formulae defining schemes up to fourth order accuracy are provided.
 Later work \cite{cao2021structure, wang2024simulation,ding2024simulating} are based on various techniques including the use of Duhamel's principle and principles of stochastic unraveling.
-While these aforementioned schemes are of interest we remark that they are single-step, single-stage methods, and the techniques used makes the construction of high order accurate schemes complicated.
+While these aforementioned schemes are of interest we remark that the techniques used when deriving them makes the construction of high order accurate schemes somewhat involved.

-Further, another property of the density matrix that is prominent in many quantum systems, in particular for the ones with low entropy, is that it can be effectively approximated by low rank techniques \cite{gravina2024adaptive}.
-The low rank property is expected to be relevant for systems that are weakly coupled to the environment, or for the early stage of the dynamics of systems initialized in a pure state.
+Further, another property of the density matrix that is prominent in many quantum systems, in particular for the ones with low entropy, is that it can be effectively approximated by low rank techniques. { The low rank property is expected to be relevant for ``systems that are weakly coupled to the environment, or for the early stage of the dynamics of systems initialized in a pure state'' \cite{gravina2024adaptive} (for further examples and motivation for low rankedness see \cite{gravina2024adaptive})}.
 When present, low rank structure can and should be exploited to accelerate simulations and reduce memory footprint.
 Moreover, as shown later in this paper, the Kraus form plays well with low rank structures and operations can be performed directly on low rank Cholesky factors.
 In the literature, a standard approach for evolving low rank structures is the time-dependent variational principle (TDVP) \cite{dirac1930note}.
 TDVP has been implemented in \cite{LeBris1,gravina2024adaptive} to approximate the time evolution of low rank density matrices.
 The main idea in TVDP is to evolve solution of an equation projected onto the low rank matrix manifold.
 However, since the tangent projection of the Lindbladian onto the low rank density matrix manifold in general may not be Lindbladian, a numerical scheme with the CP property resulting from TDVP is not possible to the best of the authors' knowledge.